PC-Admin/blog/michael5collins.com/content/post/a-poor-mans-moosefs-pro/index.md

 There we go, a cheaper solution to adding some high availability to MooseFS community edition then buying the Pro version.

 __Please note: that for a production setup, this is not advisable!__ You would be much better off buying Moose Pro.
-MooseFS masters aren't meant to run in hypervised environments it slows them down, and using vertical scaling as a solution here is more hazardous.
+MooseFS masters aren't meant to run in hypervised environments, it slows them down.
+Also using vertical scaling as a solution here is more hazardous.

 You have been warned! :)